-Wastewater treatment plants use many sensors to control energy consumption and discharge quality.
-These sensors produce a vast amount of data which can be efficiently monitored with automatic systems.
-Consequently, several different statistical and learning methods are proposed in literature which can automatically detect the faults.
-While these methods showed promising results, the nonlinear dynamics and complex interaction of the variables in wastewater data necessitate more powerful methods with higher learning capacities.
-In response, this study focusses on modelling faults in oxidation and nitrification process.
-Specifically, this study investigates a method based on Deep Neural Networks (specifically Long Short-Term Memory) compared with statistical and traditional machine learning methods.
+Abstract Wastewater treatment plants use many sensors to control energy consumption and discharge quality.
+These sensors produce a vast amount of data which can be efficiently monitored by automatic systems.
+Consequently, several different statistical and learning methods are proposed in the literature which can automatically detect faults.
+While these methods have shown promising results, the nonlinear dynamics and complex interactions of the variables in wastewater data necessitate more powerful methods with higher learning capacities.
+In response, this study focusses on modelling faults in the oxidation and nitrification process.
+Specifically, this study investigates a method based on deep neural networks (specifically, long short-term memory) compared with statistical and traditional machinelearning methods.
 The network is specifically designed to capture temporal behaviour of sensor data.
 The proposed method is evaluated on a real-life dataset containing over 5.1 million sensor data points.
-The method achieves fault detection rate (recall) of over 92%, thus outperforming traditional methods, and enabling timely detection of collective faults.
+The method achieved a fault detection rate (recall) of over 92%, thus outperforming traditional methods and enabling timely detection of collective faults.